phochste/UGent-Biblio-LD/README.md

 ## Introduction

-This is a JSON-LD context for mapping [Biblio JSON data](https://biblio.ugent.be/exports/publications.json) into linked data.
+This is a JSON-LD context for mapping [Biblio](https://biblio.ugent.be) into linked data.

 ### Install